MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_12_resolve_github_secret_scanning_alerts.md

     - Each alert identifies a specific file and line number where the secret was found.
     - The alerts cover multiple categories of secrets.
     - All alerts are currently in the "Open" status, indicating they need to be addressed.
-    - The alerts were generated based on pattern matching of known secret formats.
+    - The alerts can be assigned to team members for resolution.

 ### Review the code project in Visual Studio Code